 We also offer a whole range of other services,including but not limited to projects and social action, nature works, and inspiration works which covers our creative side of the service.
 Examples of these are, Book club, Mindfulness, and Bristol meet ups, as well as our allotment.

 We are a self referral service so you can either sign up online, or come to one of our hubs.

 Relate are the largest provider of relationship support in the UK and offer help and advice with relationships, sex, family life, children and separation.
 Regardless of sexual orientation and relationship status, Relate act as a support source for all.

-Samaritans provide completely confidential emotional support 24 hours a day by phone, face-to-face, email and letter and allow callers to talk openly about their worries and concerns without fear of being judged.
-National and Local Helplines.
+Samaritans provide completely confidential emotional support 24 hours a day by phone, and also have options for face-to-face, email and letter-based support.
+Callers can talk openly about their worries and concerns without fear of being judged.